 How long benzos stay in urine depends on their half-life.
 After it is metabolized by the body, about 1/5th of the medicine stays in one’s urine for some time.
 The detection time may vary depending on the medicine or its metabolite in the urine sample.
 For slow-acting benzos, the detection time is approximately two days.
 For intermediate-acting benzos, the drug test will be able to detect the drug for up to 5 days.
-A benzodiazepine urine drug test will be able to detect long-acting benzos for up to 10 days after discontinuing the drug.
+A benzo urine drug test will be able to detect long acting benzodiazepines for up to 10 days after discontinuing the drug.
 A standard benzodiazepine urine test may not be able to detect every benzo or its metabolite.
 For such benzodiazepines, a urine drug test will be inconclusive, and other conclusive tests may be required for confirmation.

 How Long Do Benzos Stay In The Blood?